YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 ---
 width: 30em
 name: CNP_img_interp_text
-alt: AttnCNP on CelebA and MNIST
+alt: CNP on CelebA and MNIST
 ---
 Posterior predictive of a CNP on CelebA $32\times32$ and MNIST.
 ```